Majority judgment: Example application

-History

-Voting theory has tended to focus more on ranked systems, so this still distinguishes MJ from most voting system proposals.
-Second, it uses words, not numbers, to assign a commonly understood meaning to each rating.
-Balinski and Laraki insist on the importance of the fact that ratings have a commonly understood absolute meaning.
-Firstly, MJ prompts voters to clarify in their own minds what qualities the office requires.
-These qualities are "absolute" in the sense that they are independent from any of the qualities any candidates might have or might not have in a future election.
-They are not purely relative or strategic.
-Again, this aspect is unusual but not unheard-of throughout the history of voting.
-Finally, it uses the median to aggregate ratings.
-This method was explicitly proposed to assign budgets by Francis Galton in 1907 and was implicitly used in Bucklin voting, a ranked or mixed ranked/rated system used soon thereafter in Progressive era reforms in the United States.
-Also, hybrid mean/median systems, which throw away a certain predefined number of outliers on each side and then average the remaining scores, have long been used to judge contests such as Olympic figure skating; such systems, like majority judgment, are intended to limit the impact of biased or strategic judges.
+Real-world examples

+The somewhat-related median voting rule method was first explicitly proposed to assign budgets by Francis Galton in 1907.
+Hybrid mean/median systems based on the trimmed mean have long been used to assign scores in contests such as Olympic figure skating, where they are intended to limit the impact of biased or strategic judges.

+The first highest median rule to be developed was Bucklin voting, a system used by Progressive Era reformers in the United States.

-The full system of Majority judgment was first proposed by Balinski and Laraki in 2007.
+The full system of majority judgment was first proposed by Balinski and Laraki in 2007.
 That same year, they used it in an exit poll of French voters in the presidential election.
 Although this regional poll was not intended to be representative of the national result, it agreed with other local or national experiments in showing that François Bayrou, rather than the eventual runoff winner, Nicolas Sarkozy, or two other candidates (Ségolène Royal or Jean-Marie Le Pen) would have won under most alternative rules, including majority judgment.
 They also note:

 Everyone with some knowledge of French politics who was shown the results with the names of Sarkozy, Royal, Bayrou and Le Pen hidden invariably identified them: the grades contain meaningful information.

 It has since been used in judging wine competitions and in other political research polling in France and in the US.

+Variants

+Varloot and Laraki present a variant of majority judgement, called majority judgement with uncertainty (MJU), which allows voters to express uncertainty about each candidate's merits.